Amsterdam/parkeerscans/README.md

   - API
      - provide web api on scan data
+     - uses postgres database for assets and messurements
+     - uses elasticsearch to create aggregations of all kinds
      - contains database building / migrations and loading of related databases
   - angluar
      - occupancy viewer build on top of API.
+(Will be replaced)
   - csvimporter
     - golang code which crunches and cleans up the raw csv scan data into postgres database
   - kibana
     - default kibana to analyse scan - data. deployed at: https://kibana.parkeren.data.amsterdam.nl
   - logstash
-    - import data from database into elasticsearch
+    - import data from database into elasticsearch (should be replaced..)
   - postgres
     - database docker with custom settings
   - .jenkins